Wage and Hour

 wage and hour attorney

 California has very strict laws that employers have to abide by.
 Among these laws are the wage and hour regulations that employers have to follow.
 These regulations include entitlement to overtime pay for non-exempt employees, meal breaks, rest breaks, and minimum wage payments.
 If your employer is violating one of these laws, you are entitled to compensation for back pay and penalties for each violation.
-A specialized wage and hour attorney can help you obtain the compensation you deserve.
+An experienced wage and hour attorney can help you obtain the compensation you deserve.

 Our employment lawyer works on a contingency fee basis or recovers his attorney fees from the employer.
 There is no out-of-pocket cost to the employee.
 If we do not win the case for the employee, then we do not charge the employee for our services.